aalykiot/tachyon/README.md

 ```

 ### success
-When a task is successfully runs the runtime will emit a `success` event with the task instance and the task's result as parameters.
+When a task finishes successfully the runtime will emit a `success` event with the task instance and the task's result as parameters.

 ```ts
 tachyon.on("success", (task: Task, result: any) => {